Kang & Kodos' Twirl 'n' Hurl

 Kang & Kodos' Twirl 'n' Hurl is a theme park attraction at Universal Studios Florida, which opened on August 11, 2013.
 The ride is based on The Simpsons Treehouse of Horror specials, and is named after recurring characters Kang and Kodos.

 History

-Kang & Kodos' Twirl 'n' Hurl is a part of the Springfield expansion of Universal Studios Florida.
+Kang & Kodos' Twirl 'n' Hurl is a part of the second Springfield expansion of Universal Studios Florida first announced on May 2013.
 As part of the expansion, the International Food & Film Festival was demolished in order to make way for Fast Food Boulevard.
 Minigames were built in front of The Simpsons Ride and the Duff Gardens; Lard Lad Donuts, and Bumblebee Man's Taco Truck were built as well.
 Kang & Kodos' Twirl 'n' Hurl was the last experience opened in the Springfield expansion.
 The ride is manufactured by Zamperla.

+Following the park's reopening after the COVID-19 lockdown, the ride was temporarily closed for three months starting August 9, 2020.